Chancellor Olaf Scholz addresses Global Solutions Summit – DW – 05/15/2023

+"When I talk to leaders from those countries, many assure me that they are not questioning the underlying principles of our international order.
+What they are struggling with is the unequal application of those principles," he said.

+"What they expect is representation on equal terms, and an end to Western double standards."

-After the speech, Scholz was expected to take questions from selected audience members, together "exploring perspectives from a global audience on topics such as the G7, G20, food security, and future generations."
+After the speech, Scholz also took questions from selected audience members, together "exploring perspectives from a global audience on topics such as the G7, G20, food security, and future generations."

 The Global Solutions Summit — the World Policy Forum aims to address the main policy challenges facing the G20 and G7 and other supranational gatherings.